parkie0517/SCPNet/README.md

     - python visualize_voxels.py --sequence 00 --dataset /c/Users/Juni/desktop/scpnet/dataset/
 - if you run into no module found error, then install the necessary packages

-## 6. Generate Multi-frame Point Cloud
+## 6. Generate Multi-frame Dataset
 - please follow [4.
 Evaluation] to clone the semantic-KITTI api before generating the multi-frame point cloud
 - then run this code
-    - python generate_sequential.py --dataset PATH_TO_KITTI --sequence_length NUMBER_OF_N --output OUTPUT_PATH
+    - python generate_multiframe.py --dataset PATH_TO_KITTI --sequence_length NUMBER_OF_N --output OUTPUT_PATH
-    - CUDA_VISIBLE_DEVICES=1 python generate_sequential.py --dataset /mnt/ssd2/jihun/dataset --sequence_length 4 --output /mnt/ssd2/jihun/dataset/multiframe/length_4
+    - CUDA_VISIBLE_DEVICES=1 python generate_multiframe.py --dataset /mnt/ssd2/jihun/dataset --sequence_length 4 --output /mnt/ssd2/jihun/dataset/multiframe/length_4

 ## 6. Things I Was Curiousd About
 - How does SCPNet address the problem of information loss in the segmentation sub-network?